 Research with positive impact

-The IMPACT Center’s research includes signature projects and pilot studies designed to test and refine IMPACT methods and toolkits — while connecting to stakeholders to understand how best to integrate the youth and family voice.
+The IMPACT Center’s research includes signature projects and pilot studies designed to test and refine IMPACT methods and toolkits — while connecting to communities and pratitioners to understand how best to integrate the youth and family voice.

 Signature Projects